Bar Kokhba, leader of the insurrection,

 over the honour to oppress their realm.

-The New World is discovered, the location
+The New World soon becomes the destination

 for criminals, adventurers and poor: